Making background checks universal isn’t enough if the checks themselves don’t work.

 Members of Congress felt intense pressure to respond to the Columbine shooting and nearly moved legislation to regulate private sales at gun shows to President Clinton’s desk for his signature.
 In August 1999, however, Utah Senator Orrin Hatch was able to kill the legislation in conference committee at the last minute to the delight of NRA lobbyist James Baker, who remarked, “nothing is better than anything.”

-Since Columbine, there have been other examples of high-profile shooters who obtained their firearms through private sales, but they are few and far between.
+Since Columbine, there have been other examples of active shooters who obtained their firearms through private sales, but they are few and far between.
 This is because many individuals with a history of violence are able to pass instant checks and legally purchase firearms.
 They don’t need to exploit the private sales loophole.

 Parkland shooter Nikolas Cruz is just one recent example.
 The roll call of killers who have defeated the instant check system is almost without end: James Holmes, Jared Loughner, Seung-Hui Cho, Omar Mateen, Aaron Alexis, Elliot Rodger, Wade Michael Page, Ian Stawicki, Steven Kazmierczak.
 All of them were approved by NICS despite displaying multiple red flags for unstable, violent behavior that were picked up by family, friends, classmates, law enforcement, the military, etc.